 Full-Stack Developers have a complex overview of the whole development process.
-They see connections where more specialised tech pros may not.
+They see connections where more specialized tech pros may not.
 Their ability to work with both the front end and the back end allows them to take ‘Full-Stack Developer’ job positions, which is a category on its own in the world of tech.
-Plus, their versatile, multi-purpose nature allows them to choose from a number of specialisations and different career paths.
+Plus, their versatile, multi-purpose nature allows them to choose from a number of specializations and different career paths.

 So you might be asking:

 What are the career options of a junior full-stack developer?

 8. Cybersecurity Specialist

 Let’s start our list with the obvious.
 After finishing a full-stack development course, you could be a (you guessed it right) …